wayn-r/lovelace-lcars-card/flattened_codebase.md

     }
   }

-  /**
-   * Clear all cached dependencies and transform states */ clearDependencies(): void {
+  clearDependencies(): void {
     this.elementDependencies.clear();
     this.elementTransformStates.clear();

-    // Kill all active propagation timelines
     for (const [elementId, timelines] of this.activePropagationTimelines) {
       for (const propagationTimeline of timelines) {
         propagationTimeline.timeline.kill();